WeitaiKang/WeitaiKang.github.io/index.md

 status of their city.
 Obtained an accuracy of 77.6%.

 # Competition
-* Mathematics competition of Chinese College Student, Awarded Third Prize, twice in 2019 and 2020.
+* Mathematics competition of Chinese College Student, Awarded Third Prize, twice in 2019 and 2020 respectively.
 * China Undergraduate Mathematical Contest in Model, Awarded Third Prize, 2019
 * Mathematical Contest In Modeling, Awarded Successful Participant, 2019